Addiction and Recovery Services

-Care and Counseling Center of Georgia (CCCG) provides a variety of programs, including an Intensive Outpatient Program (IOP), individual counseling, group support and other resources for lasting recovery.
+CCCG provides a variety of programs, including iThrive—an Intensive Outpatient Program (IOP) that provides individual counseling, group support and other resources for lasting recovery.
 Call 404-636-1457 to make an appointment today (pregunte por nuestros servicios en español) or email Fonta High at firstname.lastname@example.org.
 Services are offered in an outpatient setting so that you can continue to meet work, family, and relationship commitments.

 If you think a friend or loved one might benefit from an intervention, click here to see how to get help.